AmarTabakovic/jebanjemozga/README.md

 $ ./jebanjemozga
 ```

-Afterwards, a read-eval-print-loop prompt will open:
+Afterwards, a read-eval-print loop prompt will open:

 ```plaintext
 $ ./jebanjemozga